 - Big "NO!": Professor Death every time one of his inventions is proposed for a military application.

 - Bilingual Bonus: The man who wants to make a cup of tea for everyone in Belgium tries talking to them in French.
 The police car in the background says 'politie' (the Dutch word for police) meaning he's in Flanders.
 No wonder they're ignoring the guy speaking terrible French.

 - Biting-the-Hand Humour: Series 4 opens with a "behind the scenes" sketch of Mitchell and Webb declaring that only sick, twisted people like the BBC would renew their show, rather than trying to do some good in the world.
 Guess they listened...

-- Bitter Wedding Speech: A sketch has a well-intentioned best man slowly screwing up a wedding speech and disparaging the wedding, though the groom is surprisingly fine with it after it's finished.
+- Bitter Wedding Speech: A sketch has a well-intentioned best man screwing up a wedding speech and disparaging the wedding, though the groom is surprisingly fine with it after it's finished.
 It's not bitter in the ordinary sense, just pedantic about how it's all just So Okay, It's Average and not literally the most beautiful/lavish/etc. in the world.

-- Black Comedy: All the Quiz Broadcast segments, and a few of the one-offs too."Pre-Event sources talk about 'hope'.
+- Black Comedy: All the Quiz Broadcast and Barry Crisp segments, and a few of the one-offs too."Pre-Event sources talk about 'hope'.
 What was hope?"

 - Bond One-Liner:

 - Parodied in one of the Party Planners sketches, in the middle of an extended What the Hell, Hero? aimed at Bond.Mitchell: Everyone's in shock, except for James, who strolls over to the window, glances down, and says "What a piercing bore."

 Webb: "A piercing bore"?
 There's no such expression!